Sibanye-Stillwater earnings plummet as axe hovers over US mine - Miningmx

 Commenting in a trading statement today, the group said it was examining further restructuring at Stillwater.

-Basic earnings for the interim would come in between 250.8 South African cents and 277.2c compared to positive earnings of 262c in the previous period.
+Basic earnings for the interim would come in between a negative 250.8 South African cents and negative 277.2c compared to positive earnings of 262c in the previous period.

 The update will not be a major surprise to the market as reflected in Sibanye-Stillwater’s share price, down 34% year-to-date.
 Shares in the company were 4.5% weaker in the first few hours of trade on the Johannesburg Stock Exchange.